pushpendra-jain/springboot-encrypt-decrypt/README.md

     }
 ```
 and that is it.
-We wouold now have support for keeping encrypted values in properties file with **PropertSourcesPlaceholderConfigurer**.
+We would now have support for keeping encrypted values in properties file with **PropertySourcesPlaceholderConfigurer**.

 In the example I have encrypted string **"text"** and created **SampleController** to return decrypted string.